digihunch/chat-service/README.md

 ```sh
 sudo docker compose up
 ```
 If all services start correctly, the web service is listening on port 443.
-You can either hit the server on public IP.
-Alternatively, you can port forwarding it to your client laptop's 8443 port like this:
+If your service is running your MacBook, you can hit the port 443 directly from a browser.
+If your service is running on a VM, you can hit the server on public IP at port 443.
+Alternatively, if your have SSH access to the VM, you can map the server's 443 port to your laptop's 8443 port with port forwarding:
 ```bash
 ssh ubuntu@i-0ebba94b69620677e -L 8443:localhost:443
 ```
 Then hit port 8443 from your browser to visit the site.

-Sign up and enjoy.
+Sign up and enjoy the chat.

 ## Troubleshooting